Anime: Anime style

 A U.A.E.-Filipino produced TV series called Torkaizer is dubbed as the "Middle East's First Anime Show", and is currently in production and looking for funding.
 Netflix has produced multiple anime series in collaboration with Japanese animation studios, and in doing so, has offered a more accessible channel for distribution to Western markets.
 Similar initiatives have been enacted by the US-based streaming service Crunchyroll, producing titles such as High Guardian Spice and an adaptation of Tower of God.

-The web-based series RWBY, produced by Texas-based company Rooster Teeth, is produced using an anime art style, and the series has been described as "anime" by multiple sources.
+The web-based series RWBY, produced by Texas-based company Rooster Teeth, was produced using an anime art style, and the series has been described as "anime" by multiple sources.
 For example, Adweek, in the headline to one of its articles, described the series as "American-made anime", and in another headline, The Huffington Post described it as simply "anime", without referencing its country of origin.
 In 2013, Monty Oum, the creator of RWBY, said "Some believe just like Scotch needs to be made in Scotland, an American company can't make anime.
 I think that's a narrow way of seeing it.
 Anime is an art form, and to say only one country can make this art is wrong."
 RWBY has been released in Japan with a Japanese dub; the CEO of Rooster Teeth, Matt Hullum, commented "This is the first time any American-made anime has been marketed to Japan.
 It definitely usually works the other way around, and we're really pleased about that."